sdslabs/beast/docs/ChallConfig.md

 [[var]]
     key = ""
     value = ""

+# Protocol supported by the challenge, currently supported are tcp and udp.
+traffic = "tcp"/"udp"
 ```

 If you want to checkout some example challenge configuration, checkout `_example` directory in the